Sienna Miller

-Sienna Rose Diana Miller (born 28 December 1981) is an American-British actress.
-Born in New York City and raised in London, she began her career as a model, appearing in the pages of Italian Vogue and for the 2003 Pirelli Calendar.
+Sienna Rose Diana Miller (born 28 December 1981) is a British actress.
+She began her career as a model, appearing in the pages of Italian Vogue and for the 2003 Pirelli Calendar.
 Her acting breakthrough came in the 2004 films Layer Cake and Alfie.
 She portrayed socialite Edie Sedgwick in Factory Girl (2006) and author Caitlin Macnamara in The Edge of Love (2008), and was nominated for the BAFTA Rising Star Award in 2008.
 Her role as The Baroness in G.I.
 Joe: The Rise of Cobra (2009) was followed by a brief sabbatical from the screen amid increased tabloid scrutiny.

 Miller returned to prominence with her role as actress Tippi Hedren in the 2012 television film The Girl, for which she was nominated for the BAFTA Television Award for Best Actress and the Golden Globe Award for Best Actress – Miniseries or Television Film.
 She has since starred in several notable films, including Foxcatcher (2014), American Sniper (2014), The Lost City of Z (2016), Live by Night (2016), and American Woman (2018), as well as the miniseries The Loudest Voice (2019) and Anatomy of a Scandal (2022).

 Early life

-Miller was born in New York City; her mother went into labor during a performance of The Nutcracker Suite.
+Miller's mother went into labour while watching a performance of The Nutcracker in New York, US, so Miller was nearly born in a theatre.
 She moved to London with her family when she was 18 months old.
 Miller was a student at the Heathfield School in Ascot, Berkshire.
-Her father, Edwin Miller, was a banker and now is an American dealer in Chinese art.
+Her father, Edwin Miller, was a banker and later became an American dealer in Chinese art.
 Her mother, Josephine, a British former model who was born in South Africa to British parents, was a personal assistant to David Bowie and onetime manager of the Lee Strasberg Theatre and Film Institute in New York.